St. Wenceslas Church (Zderaz): Sedilia

-The sacristy
+Sacristy

 The entrance to the sacristy is in the south wall of the chancel.
 The pointed portal is profiled in the same way as sedilia.
 There are remains of original mural above the entrance.
 The painting depicts the genealogy of Jesus Christ.
 The Baroque sacristy was built in 17th century.
 It is square shaped, it has two window axis and a low barrel vault.
 The vault is covered with rich stuke decorations of leaves and heads of angels.

 Furnishings

 A large Statue of the Crucifixion stands in the presbytery.
-It was carved in 1930 by Czech artist František Bílek (1872-1941), who also made the altar table.
+It was carved in 1930 by Czech artist František Bílek, who also made the altar table.
 It is made from larch wood.

-The front side of the altar is decorated with carvings of six figures from the Czech history - Forefather Čech, princess Ludmila with prince Wenceslas, John Hus, John Žižka and John Amos Comenius.
+The front side of the altar is decorated with carvings of six figures from the Czech history – Forefather Čech, princess Ludmila with prince Wenceslaus, Jan Hus, Jan Žižka and John Amos Comenius.
 Worth noticing is the candelabrum shaped as human hands.

 The benches were designed by František Bílek and made by František Kotyza.
 Each bench has its own animal motif.
 The organ is placed in the western part of the church on the organ loft.

 Chapel of the Holy Sepulchre

-The inspiration for the Chapel of the Holy Sepulchre in St. Wenceslas’ Church was the Church of the Holy Sepulchre in Jerusalem.
+The inspiration for the Chapel of the Holy Sepulchre in St. Wenceslas Church was the Church of the Holy Sepulchre in Jerusalem.
 The construction began 8 November 1643.
 The finished chapel was consecrated 11 May 1645.